 Up to 30 points possible.
 A minimum of 10 points must be earned in this section or the application will not meet threshold and will not be considered for funding.
 The level of readiness by the community will be scored as compared to other applicants.
-The narrative shall not exceed 3 pages.
+The narrative shall not exceed 9,900 characters and should address the following items: